klmcwhirter/huntwords/README.md

 In another shell:
 `./etc/refresh_puzzleboards.sh`

-refresh_puzzleboards.sh is designed to be able to scheduled via cron.
+refresh_puzzleboards.sh is designed to be able to be scheduled via cron.
 This may be needed in case of regular power failures.
 Ask me how I know ...

 ## Raspberry Pi